Dewalt DXGNR7000 (Discontinued)

 Portability

-With dimensions of L27.2 x W27.4 x H28.5 in, the standard open frame design of the Dewalt DXGNR7000 provides stability and easy maintenance access to components, as well as good air circulation.
-The device has been designed for tough environments and demanding outdoor use.
+At L27.2 x W27.4 x H28.5 in, the standard open frame design of the Dewalt DXGNR7000 delivers stability alongside easy maintenance access to components and good air cooling.
+This type of design is ideal for tough environments and heavy outdoor use.

-Even at 192 lbs, the generator is categorized as 'portable,' suggesting its movability, although its weight may impede its portability.
+While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 192 lbs.
 However, the constrained maneuverability is addressed with the assistance of its wheel kit and its folding handle, allowing for easy shifting once the generator is placed on the ground.

 Features

-Designed with a digital data center, the control panel of the DXGNR7000 grants you access to crucial data on the lifetime run hours and power output, ensuring practical monitoring of its status and activity.
+With a digital data center integrated into its control panel, the DXGNR7000 provides real-time insights into the lifetime run hours and power output, enabling easy monitoring of its status and activity.

 Product Videos